The oil lamps in the background of your pictures are beautiful! Do you have any advice on what to look for in an oil lamp? Aladdin?

-For the most part they are very safe to use and are based on a design that has been used for well over 6,000 years.
+For the most part they are very safe to use and are based on a design that has been in use for well over 6,000 years.

 The way that they work, is a piece of cork or other material is fitted with a small wick through the center.
 The whole rig floats or sets on top of a layer of oil and water.
 Some people will just use oil in the lamp without the water.
 Olive oil works best – corn oil is almost useless.